Myshaak-Jr/Myshaak-Jr/README.md

 * I like low-level stuff
 * I like *8-bit* computers

-That's all, now thou shalt strideth and usefulness shalt grow upon thy hands!
+All hath been said, henceforth thou shalt stride and through use, greater skill shall arise in thine hands!